This deck is confidential. Enter the access code to continue.

 | Upside | 100 | 45 | 11 | 17 | 16 | 7 | 3 | 1 | $124.7M |

 SPV co-invest: Fund exercises 2% on 5 companies directly.
-Remaining Series A rights are exercised via SPV (0% fee, 20% carry) or reserved for Fund II.
+Remaining Series A rights are exercised via SPV (0% management fee, 20% carry) or reserved for Fund II.
 Fund I LPs get priority on all SPVs.
 Returns above exclude SPV upside.

 Single-vehicle option: Fund returns are independent of SPV participation.
 SPV co-invest is per-deal, opt-in, and exclusive to Fund I LPs.

+Scenario cards above use Carta Q1 2026 / 2025 in Review dilution medians (~3.6x expected).
+Expected MOIC range reflects ESOP refresh sensitivity: lower bound ~3.0x assumes 2.5% ESOP refresh applied uniformly across all rounds; upper bound ~3.6x reflects financing dilution only (per Carta data).
+Midpoint ~3.3x.
 MFN converts at ~$15M median pre-seed.
 FO at 2% of ~$100M avg Series A post-money.
-Dilution: pre-seed to seed ~15% (TNT observed), A ~18%, B ~15%, C ~12%, D ~10%, E ~6% (Carta 2025).
+Financing dilution: pre-seed to seed ~15% (TNT observed), A ~18%, B ~13%, C ~15%, D ~7% (Carta Q1 2026 / 2025 in Review medians), E ~5% (hot-round comps: Anthropic E 3.3%, Perplexity 5.6%).
 Weights: 10% stress, 40% base, 40% target, 10% upside.
 Gross of fees and carry.
-Exit rates: ~1.5-2x MIT/Harvard outperformance.
-Typical exits diluted through C. Mega/decacorn exits include D/E dilution.
-Returns reflect midpoint FO selection (12-18 months insider observation).
+Exit rates: ~1.5-2x MIT/Harvard outperformance over Carta base rates.
+Returns reflect midpoint FO selection (12-18 months of seeing them build).

 The Vision